Handling Peer Pressure

 Teach Teens That It’s Okay to Make Mistakes

 Everyone makes mistakes sometimes.
 If their temporary lapse in judgment doesn’t cross into territory in which safety or morality are at risk, try to stay calm.
 Have a reasonable discussion after a bit of time has passed.
 It should be a conversation in which you don’t pass judgment.
 If possible, share a situation from when you were younger in which you made a mistake and explain what you learned from it.
 That even-handedness will encourage them towards making positive choices if faced with a similar peer situation in the future.
+Your flexibility in these areas will also allow you to take firmer stances in areas that would challenge their safety or morality.

 Being there for teens when they are faced with the challenges of peer pressure can make all the difference.
 Our tweens and teens are listening to us, even if it may not always seem like it.
 Equipping teens with a variety of communication strategies empowers them to make good decisions when faced with peer pressure.
 These are skills that not only support their ability to make it through tough situations today but will also serve them far into adulthood.